mck1117/proteus/readme.md

 ## Extensibility

-- 10-pin internal header for knock expansion board
+- 10-pin internal header for knock expansion board.
+We aren't confident in any one knock sensing design yet, so it's most useful to be able to swap it out without replacing the whole ECU.